Microplastics in soil

-The SSA has developed a Briefing Note alongside the Bio-based and Biodegradable Industries Association (BBIA), setting out the issues associated with plastic contamination to soils and proposing solutions using existing alternatives and systems that can avoid much of this contamination.
+The SSA has developed a Briefing Note alongside the Bio-based and Biodegradable Industries Association (BBIA) and UKCEH, setting out the issues associated with plastic contamination to soils and proposing solutions using existing alternatives and systems that can avoid much of this contamination.

 The Briefing Note calls for:

 - Government to verify the feasibility of mandating the use of soil biodegradable film mulch and bale wraps.